writethedocs/www/docs/include/conf/events/lightning-talks.rst

 A lightning talk is a very short talk where you share an idea, concept, or a bit of information you find interesting.
-They’re quick, easy, and a great way to practice.
-(Lovely example `*here* <https://www.youtube.com/watch?feature=player_embedded&v=6wcP1aMl7wQ>`__ beginning at 15:42!)
+They’re quick, easy, and a great way to speak in front of an audience for the first time.

 **You will register for lightning talks in person at the conference.**
 At the beginning of each day, we will set a basket that you can put your proposal in.